kirkeby/rusty-mono/README.md

 To build stuff you need:

     rustup install nightly
     rustup default nightly
     rustup component add rust-src
     cargo install xargo

-And a cross-compiler for the OpenMono, on Ubuntu that is in gcc-arm-none-eabi.
+And a cross-compiler for the OpenMono, on Ubuntu that is in `gcc-arm-none-eabi`.

 And finally the OpenMono framework source should be checked out next to the checkout of this, and a `make release` run there.